 A trusty pair of well-worn boots may be a timeless symbol of outdoor adventure, but many experienced trekkers are now hiking in trail running shoes.
 Is it just a passing fad, or a really good idea?

 You may have heard that hiking boots are essential for protecting our feet and ankles on the trail.
 And yet, among long-distance thru-hikers tackling thousands of miles on the Pacific Crest and Appalachian Trails, around half start their hike in trail running shoes and nearly half of the rest switch from boots to trail runners during their hike.
-These folks cover a LOT of miles and are the experts of the hiking world, so what do they know that boot-wearing hikers don’t?
+These folks cover a LOT of miles, so what do they know that boot-wearing hikers don’t?

 If you’re curious about making the switch yourself, read on to learn why trail running shoes have become so popular for hiking and backpacking.
-I’ll also cover some cases where they may not be the right choice, and offer tips for transitioning safely to trail runners if you’re used to boots.
-At the end I’ll recommend some of the most popular trail running shoe models for hiking, and give some general tips for how to hike in trail running shoes with as much comfort and ease as possible.
+I’ll also cover some cases where they may not be the right choice, offer tips for transitioning safely to trail runners if you’re used to boots, and recommend the most popular trail running shoe models for hiking.

 Looking for one of these quick answers?
 Start here, or scroll down for the details.

-Yes, in most cases.
-Especially if you work on strength and stability, don’t carry a super heavy backpack, hike in warmer weather, and stick to established trails.
+Yes, in most cases, especially if you work on strength and stability, don’t carry a super heavy pack, hike in moderate weather, and stick to established trails.

-Yup, unless you have unusual weaknesses or past injuries, most people can backpack in trail running shoes.
+Yup, unless they have unusual weaknesses or past injuries, most people can backpack in trail running shoes.
 It helps to strength your hips and feet and work on your lightweight backpacking mindset.